Skip to content

 • I can make a small change.

-• I can stage a change with git add.
+• I can stage a specific file with git add filename.

 • I can commit a change with git commit.